Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 “Does STROLL make any difference to ST for the purpose of wielding weapons?”

 No, nothing changes.
 But since you’re asking: STROLL could do some interesting things here!
-It’s a tangent, so I’ll toss it to an Appendix.
+It’s a tangent, so I’ll toss it to the Appendix.

 “While we’re brainstorming here… It seems to me you could turn ST Roll into a modifier for other uses.”